mobile-web-dev/OutReach/Info.md

 # Expected Outcomes

-. .* We will be organising mega events.
+..*We will be organising mega events.
 ### Hackathon
 ### Open source projects
 ### Monthly Meetups